By Dan Gephart, February 21, 2023

 Since CADRO was reestablished, parties requested or agreed to requests for assistance in 51 negotiability cases concerning 554 disputed proposals and disapproved provisions, according to Wolf.
 The parties resolved all but two of the 470 language disputes in cases that closed.
 They are currently working on 84 language disputes in nine other negotiability cases.

 We caught up with a very busy Wolf to talk about the return of CADRO and its services and get his insight on how best to resolve workplace conflict and avoid grievances.
 We cover the former in today’s first of a two-part article.
-Look for Part 2 of the interview in an upcoming newsletter.
+You can find Part II here.

 DG: What has been the biggest shift or change you’ve seen in cases that come your way compared to the previous iteration of CADRO?